 Without social events, regular communications and team-building opportunities, it’s just as easy for someone to feel alone in a 60-person open-plan office.

-Taking care of your employees on this front remains crucial as we gradually return to the physical office in any capacity.
+Taking care of your employees on this front remains crucial.

 Remote work doesn’t work for everyone